oicr-gsi/vidarr/code-style.md

-# Vidarr code style
+# Víðarr code style

-The preferred coding style for Vidarr and Shesmu is in [vidarr-intellij-style.xml](vidarr-intellij-style.xml).
+The preferred coding style for Víðarr and Shesmu is in [vidarr-intellij-style.xml](vidarr-intellij-style.xml).

 To import this style to the [IntelliJ IDE](https://www.jetbrains.com/help/idea/installation-guide.html):
 - Go to `File -> Settings`